mjhea0/awesome-fastapi/README.md

 ### Admin

 - [FastAPI Admin](https://github.com/long2ice/fastapi-admin) - Functional admin panel that provides a user interface for performing CRUD operations on your data.
-- [Piccolo Admin](https://github.com/piccolo-orm/piccolo_admin) - A powerful and modern admin GUI, using the Piccolo ORM.

 ### Auth